Catalog Archives - 2009-2010 Graduate Programs

 |Employer Tuition Reimbursement|

 For a fee of $30, students can arrange with Sallie Mae's TuitionPay, a single tuition payment plan due at the end of the term (plus a grace period) with proper documentation from their employer.
 Documentation of your employer's reimbursement policy must be submitted to the Student Accounts Office of Benedictine University prior to enrolling in this plan.
 An updated copy of the policy must be submitted every Fall term thereafter.
 Students may fax their employer’s policy to Student Accounts at (630) 829-6501.
 The student will be responsible for initiating contact with the Student Accounts Office each term to request enrollment in this plan.
 If the student's enrollment changes after the initial set up of this plan, the student must contact the Student Accounts Office to request either an update to the plan amount or in the case of withdrawal from the school, removal of the plan.
 Please note that tuition is due in full according to the deferred due date specified by TuitionPay regardless of when individual employers reimburse their employees.
 This plan requires ACH (checking account) information as backup for payments not made by the due date.

-**Failure to meet Options 1, 2 or 3 by payment deadline will result in a late payment fee of $100 and a financial hold placed on the student’s account**
+**Failure to meet payment deadlines will result in a late payment fee of $100 and a financial hold placed on the student’s account**

 |Withdrawal and Refund Policy|